enescerrahoglu/template_app_bloc/README.md

 # Template App with [flutter_bloc](https://pub.dev/packages/flutter_bloc)

 This project provides an application template using the bloc state management method with Flutter.
-The project includes user CRUD (Create, Read, Update, Delete) operations and authentication, serving as a realistic example for real-world scenarios.
+The project includes user CRUD (Create, Read, Update, Delete) operations and authentication, serving as a realistic example for real-world scenarios.\
+In order to prove that native-looking applications can be developed with Flutter if desired, Cupertino widgets were preferred instead of Material widgets in the user interface of the project.

 ## Getting Started